rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

 In Rust,

 * native "foreign" exceptions are all caught by `catch_unwind`, and according to the Itanium ABI the behavior of Rust programs that modify these exception objects is undefined.
 If a "foreign" exception reaches a thread boundary, the program `abort`s.
+If `-C panic=abort`, a "foreign" exception that unwinds into Rust `abort`s the program.

 * "forced" unwindings are not caught by `catch_unwind`; if a "forced" unwinding reaches a thread boundary, the program `abort`s.
 Note: "forced" exceptions are used by `longjmp` and thread cancellation in `pthread`s.
+If `-C panic=abort` "forced" exceptions that unwind into Rust do not `abort` the program, but unwind the stack instead, and if doing so would require a destructor to run, the behavior is undefined (e.g. a `longjmp` that skips a destructor is UB).

 > *Note*: The Itanium C++ ABI documents that, for C++, a Rust foreign exception can be
 > caught by either `catch(...)` or by `catch(__rust_exception)` if
 > `__rust_exception` is available in the `<exception>` header.
 If during unwinding